Open-RPG/System-Reference-Document-5.1/12-magic-items-artifacts.md

 picked off, the leaves turn brown and fall off after 24 hours.
 88- 90
- A stream of 1d4 [x] 10 gems, each worth 1 gp, shoots from the wand's tip in a line 30 feet long and 5 feet wide.
+ A stream of 1d4 × 10 gems, each worth 1 gp,
+shoots from the wand's tip in a line 30 feet long and 5 feet wide.
 Each gem deals 1 bludgeoning damage, and the total damage of the gems is